This year, I think we could all do with an end to a figurative, if not literal, winter.

 - Cut back and/or shape flowering shrubs that have bloomed, such as forsythia, quince, lilac, viburnum and spirea.

-- Weeds are in their element.
+- Weed populations are stronger now and summer weeds have germinated.
 Try to get them out by the roots before they go to seed.

 - Mulch newly planted veg beds with leaf mold or straw.

 - Very soon it will be too late to plant cool season crops in the Mid-Atlantic.
-Check out this excellent planting guide from University of MD Extension service – HG16.
+Check out this excellent planting guide from University of MD Extension service.
 You’ll find all the dates you need there.

 - Now that the weather has warmed up, painting projects can confidently begin.